 Your first concern regarding cable internet may be whether or not it’s fast enough to support your needs.

 Cable internet download speeds are comparable, if not slightly faster than digital subscriber lines (DSL), and have a wide range of 10-1,000 Megabits per second (Mbps).

 Cable speeds are also dependent on factors such as bandwidth caps, service glitches and connections to the modem.

 Having the right internet speed is imperative if you or anyone in your household loves to binge the latest Netflix series or are a member of the gaming community.

-For Netflix users specifically, 0.5 Mbps is the required broadband connection speed to stream any of its videos, according to an article published by the company.
+For Netflix users specifically, 0.5 Mbps is the required broadband connection speed to stream any of its videos.

 If you’re curious about watching content on other streaming services, the FCC created a chart for minimum download speeds in relation to the activity.